Toward Automated Validation of Language Model Synthesized Test Cases using Semantic Entropy: Related Work

 \subsection{Refining LLM-generated Test Cases}

 Several studies in the literature address generating valid test cases and refining them.
 They rely on the ground truth to check the test case validity.
 Guilherme and Vincenzi ~\cite{guilherme2023initial} conducted an initial investigation on test case generation using OpenAI's LLM for Java programs.
 They compared the generated test cases with traditional tools like EvoSuite.
 They noted that the LLM performed comparably well, but highlighted the importance of refinement to improve fault detection.
 Li et al.~\cite{li2023prompting} focused on generating unit tests by prompting a GPT-4-based LLM using the QuixBugs dataset.
 They observed that iterative prompting was key to improving the correctness.
 The model often generated valid test cases but needed an iterative refinement process to handle compilation errors.
 Yuan et al.~\cite{yuan2023no} evaluated the unit test generation capabilities of ChatGPT and introduced ChatTester, an approach that refines test cases iteratively.
 They found that while ChatGPT could generate tests with high readability, the tests often suffered from correctness issues.
 Li et al., 2024~\cite{li2024large} proposed TestChain, which decouples the generation of test inputs and outputs.
 This allows for a multi-agent system, where one agent generates test inputs, and another computes the expected outputs through a Python interpreter, thus improving the correctness of the outputs.
 Sollenberger et al. \cite{sollenberger2024llm4vv} introduced LLM4VV, which exploits LLMs as judges to evaluate compiler test suites for parallel programming models like OpenMP and OpenACC.
 They introduced intentional errors (negative probing) to assess the ability to detect issues in code.
 CODET~\cite{chen2022codetcodegenerationgenerated} is a test-driven approach that selects the most correct code solution among the candidates generated by a language model.
 It first prompts the same model to generate test cases and then evaluates each code solution by executing it against these tests.
 Using a dual execution agreement strategy, CODET identifies consensus sets and ranks them based on the number of agreeing solutions and tests passed.
-These studies use code execution (ground truth solutions) to validate test cases and leverage LLMs to improve test suite quality.
-In contrast {\tool} uses an entropy-based approach to detect invalid tests without the need for the code under test or the test execution, making it more practical than the existing approaches.
+These studies use code execution feedback from the correct source code to generate valid test cases, but in the code generation task, this is not given (it's the target solution).
+In contrast, {\tool} uses an entropy-based approach to predict the validity of generated tests without the need for the code under test or the test execution.
+Predicting the validity of generated tests is a task that has not been explored in the existing literature.